ruship125/MutualFundsApplication/README.md

     - [Lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) - Perform actions in response to a change in the lifecycle status of another component, such as activities and fragments.
     - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Designed to store and manage UI-related data in a lifecycle conscious way.
 The ViewModel class allows data to survive configuration changes such as screen rotations.

+## Future Improvements

+### Kotlin Multi-Module

+The project can be improved further by adopting the Kotlin Multi-Module concept.
+This approach allows us to divide the project into multiple modules, each with its own set of responsibilities.
+This has several benefits:

+- **Separation of Concerns**: Each module focuses on a single aspect of the application, making the codebase easier to understand and maintain.
+- **Faster Build Times**: Changes in one module do not require other modules to be recompiled, resulting in faster build times.
+- **Reusability**: Common functionality can be extracted into a shared module and reused across multiple modules.
+- **Improved Testing**: Modules can be tested independently, making it easier to identify and fix bugs.

+To implement this, we can start by identifying logical divisions in the application (such as `data`, `domain`, and `presentation` layers in Clean Architecture) and create a separate module for each.

 ## Environment Setup
   - Android Studio ```Bumblebee (2021.1.1)```  version.